ronalking182/Kingscode/posts/conditional-statement-in-Java.md

 ```
 &nbsp;

- • The break statement is used inside the switch to terminate a statement sequence.
+ -The break statement is used inside the switch to terminate a statement sequence.

-- The expression can be of type byte, short, int char, or an enumeration.
+-The expression can be of type byte, short, int char, or an enumeration.
 Beginning with JDK7, *expression* can also be of type String.

-- Duplicate case values are not allowed.
+-Duplicate case values are not allowed.

-- The break statement is optional.
+-The break statement is optional.
 If omitted, execution will continue on into the next case alternatively if you don’t want to use the break statement you can return your statement

 &nbsp;